mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/ios.md

 - Choose the App ID you're generating a certificate for.
 Use the regular App ID for the Mattermost app, **not** for the `.NotificationService`, etc.
 ![image](/img/mobile/choose_app_id.png)

-- Choose the certificate request file created using the Keychain access in the previous section and click **Continue**
+- Choose the certificate request file created using the Keychain access in the previous section and select **Continue**.
 ![image](/img/mobile/ios_upload_csr.png)

 - Download the Certificate and click **Done** to finish the process